nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Step.4 `AddCommand` then calls `Model#addPerson()` which then calls `AddressBook#addPerson()`.
 The latter method will add person inside the `uniquePersonList` in `addressBook`. `AddCommand` also calls `Model#addGroup` which then calls `AddressBook#addGroup` to add the group inside `grouplist` if the group does not exist.
 Lastly, `AddCommand` adds the person inside the group

-Note: No duplication is allowed in addressbook for most of Person’s attribute (name, email and phone number.)
+**Note** No duplication is allowed in addressbook for most of Person’s attribute (name, email and phone number.)

 The following sequence diagram describes the process of `add` command:
 <puml src="diagrams/AddCommandSequenceDiagram.puml" alt="AddCommandSeqDiagram" />